Adrozs/The_Bank/README.md

 ## Configure database

 Ensure that you have A SQL Server instance running.
-Then update the database connection string located in DbContext inside the "Data" folder.
+Then update the database connection string located in **DbContext** inside the **Data** folder.

 ```csharp
 protected override void OnConfiguring(DbContextOptionsBuilder optionsBuilder)